‘Beatdown’ for GOP Candidate: How Michigan Combats Election ‘Misinformation’

 Fred Lucas /

-When a Republican primary candidate for a local ownship post in Michigan made posts on social media, she didn’t anticipate what she characterized as a “Shut up, lady” letter from the state attorney general’s office threatening to prosecute her.
+When a Republican primary candidate for a local township post in Michigan made posts on social media, she didn’t anticipate what she characterized as a “Shut up, lady” letter from the state attorney general’s office threatening to prosecute her.

 The GOP candidate, Kerry Lynn Elieff, described new polling locations in a June 12 post on the Facebook page for her campaign for Ross Township supervisor, as well as on other social media accounts.

 “I wanted to get ahead of this.
-I wasn’t sure if voters realized that the voting location where some voted for decades had changed,” Elieff told The Daily Signal
+I wasn’t sure if voters realized that the voting location where some voted for decades had changed,” Elieff told The Daily Signal.

 “Late last week, I was shocked,” she said, describing how she got a cease-and-desist letter from the Michigan Attorney General’s Office.